Holography for bulk-boundary local topological order: Introduction

 Our first result analyzes the boundary LTOs of Levin-Wen models.
-For a Levin-Wen model built from a string-net for some UFC $\cC$, we study the case of standard boundaries given microsopically by a $\cC$-module category $\cM_\cC$.
-In this case, the boundary algebras associated to the bulk system are fusion spin chains, and the boundary algebras associated to the bulk-boundary system are natural `finite index' (in the sense of \cite{MR0696688}) extensions of half-infinite fusion spin chains called \emph{fusion module spin chains}, which are precisely the setting of classical subfactor theory \cite{MR1473221,MR1642584} (see also \cite{MR4227743} for how these fusion module algebras arise).
-We may thus apply extant operator algebraic machinery to deduce that the boundary DHR category is the dual category $\End(\cM_\cC)$ as expected.
+For a Levin-Wen model built from a string-net for some UFC $\cC$, we study the case of standard topological boundaries given microscopically by a $\cC$-module category $\cM_\cC$~\cite{MR2942952}.
+In this case, the boundary algebras associated to the bulk system are fusion spin chains, and the boundary algebras associated to the bulk-boundary system are natural `finite index' (in the sense of \cite{MR0696688}) extensions of half-infinite fusion spin chains called \emph{fusion module spin chains}, which is precisely the setting of classical subfactor theory \cite{MR1473221,MR1642584} (see also \cite{MR4227743} for how these fusion module algebras arise).
+We may thus apply existing operator algebraic machinery to deduce that the boundary DHR category is the dual category $\End(\cM_\cC)$ as expected.

-To state the following theorem, let $\cC$ be a UFC and $\cM_\cC$ an indecomposable module category.
+To state this result as a formal theorem, let $\cC$ be a UFC and $\cM_\cC$ an indecomposable module category.
 We have a natural boundary LTO on the 2D square lattice whose bulk LTO is a version of the Levin-Wen model studied in \cite{PhysRevB.71.045110}, and whose boundary projections are defined in terms of $\cM$ as in \cite{MR2942952}.
-We denote the (physical) boundary algebra of this bulk-boundary system by $\fM$.
-Using standard subfactor techniques (which we summarize in Appendix \ref{appendix:AFActionsOfUmFCs}), we demonstrate the following.
+We denote the (physical) boundary algebra of this bulk-boundary system by $\fM^\partial$.
+Using standard subfactor techniques (which we summarize in Appendix \ref{appendix:AFActionsOfUmFCs}), we demonstrate the following in~\S\ref{sec:BoundaryLTOforBoundaryLW}.